Monday, November 6, 2017

 Jack Carroll (moderator), Cumberland-Perry Drug and Alcohol Commission

 David Freed, Cumberland County District Attorney’s Office

 Kristen Varner, The RASE Project

 This panel will address the current opioid epidemic in Central Pennsylvania, focusing both on the situation we face now and plans and opportunities for ending this significant problem.

-This program is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the Program in Policy Studies, the Health Studies Program and the Wellness Center.
+This program is sponsored by the Clarke Forum for Contemporary Issues and co-sponsored by the Department of Sociology, the Program in Policy Studies, the Health Studies Program and the Wellness Center.

 Biographies (provided by the panelists)

 Jack Carroll is the executive director of the Cumberland-Perry Drug & Alcohol Commission.
 The Commission is responsible for managing public funded substance abuse prevention, intervention, and treatment services for residents of Cumberland and Perry Counties.
 Carroll has worked in several different capacities within the drug and alcohol field since his graduation from Penn State in 1976.